 Incomplete I/O

-Content related to the Linux operating system.
+Content related to the GNU/Linux operating system.

 The Linux kernel exposes a great deal of per-process information through the /proc filesystem interface.
 This can be very helpful in things like: